dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/dlr-further-modes.md

    Each array item can be any one of the [`EnumGrayscaleEnhancementMode`]({{ site.enumerations }}parameter-mode-enums.html#grayscaleenhancementmode) Enumeration items.

 - **Default value**
-   `[EnumGrayscaleEnhancementModeGENERAL, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip]`
+   `[EnumGrayscaleEnhancementModeGeneral, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip, EnumGrayscaleEnhancementModeSkip]`

 - **Remarks**
    The array index represents the priority of the item.
 The smaller index is, the higher priority is.